CRiSTiK24/NewtonBinomialSolver/README.md

 Back in 2018 when I coded this, all I knew about programming and python was from a mobile app.
 I decided this was going to be my first project.
 In 2019 I redid the program because from a StackOverflowPost I made someone told me about the existence of libraries and that I really did not need to code everything on my own.
 I publish both versions here as Old Program and BetterProgram.

 ## Old Program (2018)
 For the first, I only used the math library.
 I remember to spend days thinking on how could I represent the Tartaglia triangle following something simmilar I found on the internet and how to calculate the Combinations.
 Finally I succeded, it had some issues like not being able to calculate with variables that had an unknown value, but which I did not know how to solve on my own at that time.
-An example of a possible operation
+An example of a possible operation:

 $ (4 + 5)^3 $